 Own Your Mistakes

 If you have made mistakes during the divorce proceedings or even in your marriage, remain honest with yourself about them.
-This does not mean that you constantly have to bring those mistakes up during the process, but you should at least acknowledge them on your own.
+This does not mean that you constantly have to bring those mistakes up during the divorce process, but you should at least acknowledge them on your own.
 Doing so can be very helpful, as it can allow you to let go of your own mistakes and help you avoid making poorly guided decisions.

 Hire a Florida Divorce Lawyer

 Divorce is always an emotional process that has the potential to turn into a long and bitter battle.
-An Orlando family lawyer can greatly help minimize the emotional impact of the divorce.
+An Orlando divorce lawyer can greatly help minimize the emotional impact of the divorce.
 At O’Mara Law Group, our skilled attorneys can help by communicating with the other side on your behalf, negotiating effectively for a fair settlement, and advising on alternative dispute resolution methods, such as mediation.
 If you are going through a divorce, call us today at (407) 634-6604 or contact us online so we can start reviewing your case.